anddimario/stiva/README.md

 # Stiva

-These stacks create a cognito user pool with two defined group (user and admin) and a `Stiva` DynamoDB table configured as one table, accessible via Api Gateway endpoint
+These stacks create a cognito user pool with two defined group (user and admin) and a `Stiva` DynamoDB table configured as one table, using AppSync for backend

 ## Requirements

 * AWS CDK v2
-* NodeJS > 14
+* NodeJS > 16

 ## Installation

-* Install layer npm packages: `npm install --prefix lambdas/layers/onetable`
+* Install npm packages: `npm install`

 ## Useful commands